kvernet/mim-docs/docs/examples.md

 # Examples

-In the following, we provide some simple codes to help the user in using the MIM API.
-The directory examples/ contains other examples and may be used.
+In the following, we provide some simple codes to help the user in using the **MIM** API.
+These examples can be found in the examples/ directory.

-## MIM image
+## A MIM image

+The following example shows how to create a zeroed **MIM** image, access each value via the index (i, j) and then free allocated memory.

 ```c
 /* Public API */